preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/digital-signage/digital-page-queries/index.rst

 + **Publishing Apps**: If you choose Publishing Apps as scope, select a publishing app from the list and click ADD.
 If you want to add several, just repeat the process.
 For eaach publishing app you can add a filter.
 + **Page Collections**: If you choose Page Collections as scope, first select a publishing app and then select a page collection from the list and click ADD.
 If you want to add several, just repeat the process.
 For eaach pagew collection you can add a filter.
 + **SELECT START NODE**: If you choose Navigation Path as scope, you click this button and use the Page Picker to pick a start node.
 See link to the Page Picker description above.
 + **Channels**: f you choose Channels as scope, select a channel from the list and click ADD.
 If you want to add several, just repeat the process.
-For eaach channel you can add a filter.
+For each channel you can add a filter.
 + **Navigation Depth Level**: Available when you choose Navigation Path as as scope.
 + **Trim duplicates**: If a query could result in one page being listed more than once, select this option to make sure it's only listed once.
 + **Like/Comment/Rating**: If just the latest likes, comments or ratings for a page should be shown, you can select to show the ones from the last week, from two weeks or a month.